tannerkoza-auburn/gps-lab3/README.md

 ```sh
 startup
 ```
+If other receiver data is needed, add the unparsed receiver .mat files to 'data/receiver_data'.
+Then, run 'lab_parser' in the Command Window from the root folder.
+The parsed files will be save in 'data/parsed_data' to be used in other scripts.

 This adds all subfolders in the project to the MATLAB path.
 This same functionality is also automatically achieved when MATLAB starts in this project folder.
 ## Contributing